swoole/awesome-swoole/README.md

     - [The Swoole module for Drupal](https://www.drupal.org/project/swoole) - The Swoole module for Drupal supercharges your website's performance by serving it via the Swoole or the OpenSwoole PHP server.
 The (Open)Swoole PHP server boots Drupal once, keeps it in memory and then feeds it requests at supersonic speeds.
 Thanks to [daffie](https://www.drupal.org/u/daffie).
 - Laravel
     - [Laravel Octane](https://github.com/laravel/octane) - A first-party Laravel package that supercharges laravelish application's performance by serving it using Swoole high-performance HTTP servers.
 Developed and maintained by the Laravel team.
-    - [hhxsv5/laravel-s](https://github.com/hhxsv5/laravel-s) - Glue for using Swoole in Laravel or Lumen.
+    - [hhxsv5/laravel-s](https://github.com/hhxsv5/laravel-s) - An out-of-the-box adapter between Laravel/Lumen and Swoole.
     - [huang-yi/shadowfax](https://github.com/huang-yi/shadowfax) - Runs your Laravel application on Swoole.
     - [scil/laravel-fly](https://github.com/scil/LaravelFly) - To be an absolutely safe solution to speed up Laravel with Swoole.
 Preloading + Coroutine and Tinker Online.
     - [swooletw/laravel-swoole](https://github.com/swooletw/laravel-swoole) - A high-performance HTTP server to run Laravel/Lumen application on top of Swoole.